unoriginalthoughts/unoriginalthoughts.github.io/_posts/2022-09-20-nobi-meraj-hote-lalon-geeti.md

 And Lalon has fallen into a deep paradox<br />

 ## Song
 Unfortunately this couldn't find many version of this rare spiritual song by Fakir Lalon Shah.
-Posting one version I found on youtube.
-I hope I will sing and upload the song in future.
+Here is a cover of the song I tried to sing with many mistakes.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/4s038wrh6ZY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/EKiKfeVgL10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>